Marcello-Sega/pytim/docs/source/guessing_radii.rst

     >>> import pytim
     >>> from pytim.datafiles import *
     >>> u = mda.Universe(METHANOL_GRO)

-    Since no information is carried by the file format on the radii, we have

-        >>> print u.residues[0].atoms.radii
-        [None None None]
+    ...

-    the atom types will assigned by MDAnalysis are the first letter in the atom name:
+    the atom types assigned by MDAnalysis are the first letter in the atom name:

     >>> print u.residues[0].atoms.types
     ['M' 'O' 'H']

     By initializing the interface, Pytim will associate standard radii to the matching types, and an average radius to the non-matching ones.

+    >>> u = mda.Universe(METHANOL_GRO)
+    ...

+    >>> interface = pytim.ITIM(u,cluster_cut=5.0)
+    !!
+WARNING
+    !!
+No appropriate radius was found for the atomtype M !!
+Using the average radius (1.20714285714) as a fallback option...
+    !!
+Pass a dictionary of radii (in Angstrom) with the option radii_dict !! for example: r={'M':1.2,...} ; inter=pytim.ITIM(u,radii_dict=r)

+    >>> print u.residues[0].atoms.radii
+    [ 1.20714286  1.05        0.4       ]

  If this is not the wanted behavior, one has usually the following two options:

 **Case 1**
     We know exactly what the atomic radii should be.